Feeding garden birds

 Keep water bowls full of clean water and make sure bowls and feeders are placed far away from bushes and other areas where predators might hide.

 Many garden birds die each year through the transmission of diseases.
-It's important to clean all feeders weekly - water containers daily - and dry them before refilling.
+It's important to clean all water containers daily and feeders weekly, drying them before refilling.

 Simple tasks like rotating feeding and drinking areas will help reduce the transmission of disease.